Lawn Bowls is a fun, therapeutic sport that men and women of all ages can enjoy.

 Similar to bocce, the object of lawn bowls is to roll your asymmetrical balls (your bowls), towards a white jack.
 Get yours close or knock your competitors out of the way, the closest person to the jack after bowling your balls is the winner.

 Lawn Bowls is enjoyed by our members as it offers a challenging precision-based sport that can be competitive or more social in nature.
-Our Bowling Members (link to page) enjoy a fun social experience where they develop friendships and challenge themselves as they aim to improve their game.
+Our Bowling Members enjoy a fun social experience where they develop friendships and challenge themselves as they aim to improve their game.

 Bowling is a great low impact form of exercise which will provide fitness and improve your skills coordination.